ingonyama-zk/developer-docs/docs/icicle/primitives/ntt.md

 ### When algorithm should I choose ?

 Radix 2 is faster for small NTTs.
 A small NTT would be around logN = 16 and batch size 1.
 Its also more suited for inputs which are power of 2 (e.g., 256, 512, 1024).
-Radix 2 wont necessarily preform better for smaller `logn` with larger batches.
+Radix 2 won't necessarily perform better for smaller `logn` with larger batches.

 Mixed radix on the other hand better for larger NTTs with larger input sizes which are not necessarily power of 2.

 Performance really depends on logn size, batch size, ordering, inverse, coset, coeff-field and which GPU you are using.

-For this reason we implemented our [hubristic auto-selection](https://github.com/ingonyama-zk/icicle/blob/774250926c00ffe84548bc7dd97aea5227afed7e/icicle/appUtils/ntt/ntt.cu#L474) which should choose the most efficient algorithm in most cases.
+For this reason we implemented our [heuristic auto-selection](https://github.com/ingonyama-zk/icicle/blob/774250926c00ffe84548bc7dd97aea5227afed7e/icicle/appUtils/ntt/ntt.cu#L474) which should choose the most efficient algorithm in most cases.

 We still recommend you benchmark for your specific use case if you think a different configuration would yield better results.